meirelesff/siconvr/README.md

 ## How to use

-Using `siconvr` to fetch data from Plataforma Brasil+ is super easy: just pass the type of data you want to the `get_siconv` function and you are ready to go.
+Using `siconvr` to fetch data from Plataforma +Brasil is easy: pass the type of data you want to the `get_siconv` function and you are ready to go.
 Here’s an example:

 ``` r
 progs <- get_siconv("programas")